GoHypernet/Galileo-sdk/docs/src/security.rst

 Missions
 ~~~~~~~~
-Missions are reusable code/simulation buckets where a Galileo user can upload data
+`Missions <missions.html>`_ are reusable code/simulation buckets where a Galileo user can upload data
 files in the form of input files, scripts, binaries, etc. Importantly, a Galileo
 Mission can be set up as a pre-configured framework “type.”
 For example, a Galileo
 Mission can be configured as a Python project, an R project, or a Gromacs project.